Cortexelus/dadabots/README.md

  * post the remixes
  * comment on tracks
  * Free account: repeat until account limit is reached
- * Soundcloud Pro: repeat forever
+ * Soundcloud Pro: repeat forever, or until temporary bans for too much activity (Avoid more than 50 songs a day)

 # See them in action!